Learning Non-Vacuous Generalization Bounds from Optimization: Methodology

-Though we have derived an upper bound over the maximal generalization gap, we wish to determine $\mathfrak{R}(\mathcal{G})$ by taking into account the Hausdorff dimension of the optimization trajectory.
-The Hausdorff dimension determines the raggedness of the optimization trajectory and characterizes the dynamic behavior of SGD around the local minimum.
+In the following section, we aim to control $\mathfrak{R}(\mathcal{H})$ by taking into account the Hausdorff dimension of the sample paths of the solution to SDE \eqref{eq:fbm-sde}.
+The Hausdorff dimension determines the raggedness of the sample path and characterizes the dynamic behavior of SGD around the local minimum.